Everything You Need To Know About TPS Travel Authorization and How To Apply for It

 Only those who have come from countries that qualify for TPS are eligible to receive it.
 There are currently 15 designated countries that have Temporary Protected Status, including:

 This list of Temporary Protected Status countries is subject to change.
 To confirm the current countries on the list, visit the U.S. Citizenship and Immigration Services’ (USCIS) Temporary Protected Status website.
+Our nonprofit may be able to help you apply for TPS.
+Check your eligibility now.

 How Does a Country Receive Protected Status?